agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Predicate**: 15 to 50 %

+**Note**: The welfare metric is a formula which takes in life expectancy as an input.
+If you change that value for russia from

 **Example-sub**:

 > A life expectancy of only 67 years cuts Russia’s welfare by 50 log
 > points, or around 40 percent---[author of that same paper](https://www.nber.org/papers/w16352.pdf).

-So, Welfare reduces by 40% at life expectancy of 67 years for Russia (compared to that of the US at 77 years.)
+So, Welfare reduces by 40% at life expectancy of 67 years for Russia (compared to welfare at 77 years)

 **Definition**: checks out.